By the summer of 1950, the White House was a shell.

 “The White House was so old, and had been changed and worked on and disemboweled and abused so continuously,” he said.
 “These men weren’t really working on one building, they were, in a literal sense, working on every president’s visions.
 The complexities of the job were profound.”

-The commission, said Klara, was interested in speed and economy.
+The commission, said Klara, gave priority to speed and economy.
 “There was not as much concern about preservation,” he said.

 “If they had restored the house the way they’d do it today, it would take forever.”